ArturoDent/find-and-transform/searchInPanel.md

 ## Using the `runInSearchPanel` command

-At the end of this file, see how to use the **context menus** to run a search (using the Search Panel, so you get linked results).
+At the end of this file, see how to use the **context menus** to run a search.

 --------------------